google/honggfuzz/docs/FeedbackDrivenFuzzing.md

 ```

-## Unique branch points counting (--linux_perf_bts_block) / Unique branch pair (edges) counting (--linux_perf_bts_edge) with Intel BTS, and unique branch points counting (--linux_perf_ipt_block) with Intel PT ##
+## Unique branch points counting (--linux_perf_bts_block)

-This is the most powerfull mode of feedback-driven counting that honggfuzz supports.
-It utilizes Intel's BTS (Branch Trace Store) feature to record all branch events (edges) inside the fuzzed process.
-Later, honggfuzz will de-duplicate those entries.
-The resulting number of branch pairs (edges) is good approximation of how much code of a given tool have been actively executed/used (code coverage).
+This feedback-driven counting honggfuzz mode utilizes Intel's BTS (Branch Trace Store) feature to record all basic blocks (jump blocks) inside the fuzzed process.
+Later on, honggfuzz will de-duplicate those entries.
+The resulting number of branch jump point is a good approximation of how much code of a given tool have been actively executed/used (code coverage).

 ```
 $ honggfuzz --linux_perf_bts_block -f CURRENT_BEST -F 2500 -q -n1 -- /usr/bin/xmllint -format ___FILE___